+Now the cheesesteak magic happens!
 Add cheese on top.
 Curtis likes to mix up Provolone and Muenster cheeses so you'll see them above.

-All the cheese to melt and add to sliced hoagie rolls.
+Allow the cheese to melt and add to sliced hoagie rolls.
 More pictures on that below!

 Once again, I wipe the pan thoroughly especially the cheese so it doesn't burn.
-Add 1 Tbsp of butter and the 2nd half of the ribeye to the pan.
+Add 1 tablespoon of butter and the 2nd half of the ribeye to the pan.
 Cook for 2-4 minutes and then add back the onions and mushrooms or the remaining veggies.
 Divide in half as pictured above.